openthread/ot-docs/site/en/reference/cli/concepts/udp.md

 ### `linksecurity` command

-The `udp linksecurity` command can be used to enable/disable MAC/link level security for messages.
+The `udp linksecurity` command can be used to enable or disable data-link level security for messages.

-## Form a Network With Two Devices
+## Send a Message Between Two Nodes

 1. On Node 1, open the UDP socket.